john-french/distributed-systems-labs/grpc-async-inventory/README.md

 </details>

-- Now let's actually call these client methods by providing a main method:
+- Now let's actually call these client methods by providing a main method which will:
+    - Create an `InventoryClient`
+    - Create a new Item
+    - Use the client to add the new item to the inventory
+    - Use the client to list all items (asynchronously)

 <details>
     <summary><b>Client main method</b></summary>